zhanglongyu/systemjs-cachebuster/README.md

 ```

 Ensure your web server is configured with aggressive caching configuration, change a JavaScript file and refresh the browser while DevTools is closed.
 The browser should load the latest modified version

+You may take a look at the [sample](https://github.com/oricalvo/systemjs-cachebuster/tree/master/sample) folder which demonstrate how **systemjs-cachebuster** can be configured into an existing SPA

 ## License